brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Moved the JS and CSS files to the private folder.
     - [Change] Streamlined the return type of the retrieveDeclaringReflection of class methods.
     - [Change] Moved the scalar analysis to a more appropriate namespace.
-    - [Change] Moved the Opaque Ressource Class analysis into its own class.
+    - [Change] Moved the Opaque Resource Class analysis into its own class.
     - [Change] The max count of analysed backtrace steps is set to 15.
     - [Change] Removed the reflection cache.
     - [Change] Refactored the template file loading.